kissgyorgy/my-stars/README.md

 - [gaearon/woodshed](https://github.com/gaearon/woodshed) - Create, run, rate, and iterate on your Claude Skills
 - [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.
 - [RunMaestro/Maestro](https://github.com/RunMaestro/Maestro) - Agent Orchestration Command Center
-- [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui) - Use Claude Code, Cursor CLI or Codex on mobile and web with CloudCLI (aka Claude Code UI).
-CloudCLI is a free open source webui/GUI that helps you manage your Claude Code session and projects remotely
+- [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui) - Use Claude Code, OpenCode, Cursor CLI, and Codex on mobile and web with CloudCLI (aka Claude Code UI).
+CloudCLI is a free open source webui/GUI that helps you manage your Claude Code session and projects remotely.
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Build, deploy, and orchestrate AI agents.
 Sim is the central intelligence layer for your AI workforce.
 - [MrLesk/Backlog.md](https://github.com/MrLesk/Backlog.md) - Backlog.md - A tool for managing project collaboration between humans and AI Agents in a git ecosystem
 - [thewh1teagle/vibe](https://github.com/thewh1teagle/vibe) - Transcribe on your own!